CENSUS researcher Chariton Karamitas published on Phrack magazine Volume 0x0f, Issue 0x45 an article on the exploitation of an Adobe Flash Player bug.

 jemalloc (NetBSD, FreeBSD, vlc, Firefox, Android)

 We have investigated in depth the exploitation of the jemalloc memory allocator and the Mozilla Firefox browser.
-Our research on this subject is divided into three parts.
+Our research on this subject is divided into four parts.

 The first part covers an in-depth analysis of the jemalloc memory allocator as used in the libc of the FreeBSD and NetBSD operating systems: